Compensation

 How to pay wages

-The government legislates a that requires an employer to pay at least semi-monthly and within eight days after the expiration of each pay period.
+The government legislates a pay period that requires an employer to pay at least semi-monthly and within eight days after the expiration of each pay period.
 Under the Income Tax Act, every employer paying wages is required to withhold tax from these payments.

 You are also legally responsible for making many other deductions from your employee’s paycheque, such as the income tax, Canada Pension Plan (CPP) and Employment Insurance (EI).
 WorkSafeBC premiums are an additional cost, based on wages but are entirely an employer’s expense (see www.worksafebc.com).